 PCOS and Its Effect on Fertility

 So what does PCOS have to do with your fertility potential?
-Lots actually.
-PCOS is responsible for up to 90% of ovulatory disorders and 75% of anovulatory infertility.
-In other words, if you are a woman diagnosed with PCOS, you may struggle getting pregnant since you may not be able to ovulate.
+A lot, actually.
+PCOS is responsible for 70% of cases of anovulatory infertility4 .
+In other words, if you’re diagnosed with PCOS, you may struggle to get pregnant since you may not be able to ovulate.

-But there are ways to boost fertility if you have PCOS.
+But, there are ways to boost your fertility if you have PCOS.

-Many women with PCOS who want to boost fertility to start a family seek the help of a fertility specialist or reproductive endocrinologist to stimulate ovulation.
-But there may be a way to balance your hormones and boost your fertility through what you eat: the PCOS diet plan.
+Many women with PCOS who want to boost their fertility seek the help of a fertility specialist or reproductive endocrinologist to stimulate ovulation.
+In addition to that, it may also be possible to balance your hormones and boost your fertility through what you eat: the PCOS diet plan.

-To gain insight into how the PCOS diet plan may help boost your fertility, we asked certified nutritionist and founder of JH Wellness, Janine Higbie, MS, CNS, to share what she knows about the relationship between food, fertility, and PCOS.
+To gain insight into how the PCOS diet plan may help boost your fertility, we asked Janine Higbie, MS, CNS, certified nutritionist, and founder of JH Wellness6 , to share what she knows about the relationship between food, fertility, and PCOS.

-Q: You have extensive experience working with PCOS patients in a bustling OB-GYN clinic who are struggling with conception.
+Expectful: You have extensive experience working with PCOS patients who are struggling with conception.
 What’s the first thing you want your PCOS clients to know?

-A: PCOS manifests in a wide range of symptoms and severity.
-Many of the symptoms can be masked by oral contraceptive pills (OCP).
+JH: PCOS manifests in a wide range of symptoms and severity.
+Many of the symptoms can be masked by oral contraceptive pills.
 When women come off the pill as part of family planning, they often realize that they struggle with irregular cycles, amenorrhea (lack of period), and anovulation for the first time.

-Q: How do you collaborate with your patients’ OB/GYN and Reproductive Endocrinologist to ensure you’re all aligned in prescribing the PCOS diet?
+Expectful: How do you collaborate with your patient’s ob-gyn and reproductive endocrinologist to ensure you’re all aligned in prescribing the PCOS diet?

 Fertility Boosting Foods for PCOS

-Q: Let’s talk foods for PCOS.
+Expectful: Let’s talk about foods for PCOS.
 What are the principles a hopeful mom with PCOS should consider when it comes to nutrition?

-A: Due to the connection between PCOS and insulin resistance, a blood sugar-balancing diet is essential.
-The PCOS diet plan limits carbohydrates, particularly highly processed foods with flours and sugars.
+JH: Due to the connection between PCOS and insulin resistance, a blood sugar-balancing diet is essential.
+The PCOS diet plan limits carbohydrates, particularly highly processed foods with flour and sugars.
 The PCOS diet also focuses on eating lean proteins, healthy fats, fiber, and nutrient-rich carbohydrates.

-I should know these diet principles are not limited solely to the PCOS diet.
+I should note these diet principles are not limited solely to the PCOS diet.
 They are great diet guidelines for everyone!